k2cgroup/k2cgroup/README.md

 -->

 ## Blockchain Expert Group
-I have rich experience in blockchain field such defi projects and crypto exchange.
+We have rich experience in blockchain field such defi projects and crypto exchange.
-I and my team excels in <b>Defi project, new blockchain, centralized exchange, crypto payments</b> and main skills are Solidity, React, Javascript, Nodejs etc.
+We excels in <b>Defi project, new blockchain, centralized exchange, crypto payments</b> and main skills are Solidity, React, Javascript, Nodejs etc.

 ## Main Skills
 <table style="border-size:0px">